-The attacker could be any age or anyone - a stranger, a parent, a carer, a friend or a neighbour.
+The attacker could be of any age or anyone: a stranger, a parent, a carer, a friend or a neighbour.

 - Age - any incident which is perceived by the victim, or any other person, to be motivated on the grounds of their age

 - Disability - when someone is being abused or harassed because they are disabled; this includes learning disabilities

 - Gender - defined as being a crime which has been motivated only by the victim's gender, or perceived gender

 - Racial and Religious - Southampton City Council has formally adopted the definition agreed in the report into the murder of Stephen Lawrence: "A racist incident is any incident which is perceived to be racist by the victim or any other person."
 The term 'race' includes race, colour, nationality, ethnic or national origin and language.
 The term 'religion' includes creed, faith and any similar belief system

 - Homophobic and Transphobic - Southampton City Council has adopted the following definition: “Homophobia and transphobia is fear or hatred for anyone who is, or appears to be, lesbian, gay, bisexual or transgender.
 A homophobic or transphobic incident is any incident that is perceived to be homophobic or transphobic by the victim or any other person"